gapgag55/App-remember-words/README.md

 "This is app in google play.
-App for helps remember words"
+App for helps remember words made by Ionicframework"